autonomoussoftware/metronome-wallet-desktop/README.md

 npm run release
 ```

 To sign the macOS installers, execute `npm run dist:mac`.
 The signing certificate shall be in the root folder and be named `met.p12`.
 The certificate password will be required before signing.

-## LICENSE
+## License

 MIT